A Hodge-Tate decomposition with rigid analytic coefficients: Preliminaries

 By \cite[Prop.
 3.2.1]{heuer2024curve}, we can find an open cover of $X$ by affinoid opens $X_i \sub X$ and open subgroups $V_i \sub \ga_{X_i}$ such that the logarithm restricts to an isomorphism $\log_{\Gs}^{-1}(V_i) \xrightarrow{\cong} V_i$.
 By \cite[Lemma 3.1.2]{heuer2024curve}, there exists integers $n_i\geq 0$ such that $p^{n_i}\ha_{X_i} \sub V_i$ for each $i$.
 As $X$ is quasi-compact, we can replace the open cover $\{X_i\}_i$ by a finite subcover, and we find that $\ga^{\circ} \coloneqq p^n \ha$ is as required, for $n \gg 0$. \end{proof}

-At last, we recall from \cite[§6]{heuer2023padic} how a choice of exponential for $K$ induces a compatible system of exponentials on $K$-rational points for admissible locally $p$-divisible rigid groups $G$. \begin{definition} An exponential for $K$ is a continuous group morphism
+We now fix a non-archimedean field $(K,K^+)$ over $\Q_p$.
+We recall from \cite[§6]{heuer2023padic} how a choice of exponential for $K$ induces a compatible system of exponentials on $K$-rational points for admissible locally $p$-divisible rigid groups $G$. \begin{definition} An exponential for $K$ is a continuous group morphism

 extending the usual analytic exponential function and splitting the logarithm map $\log\colon 1+\ma \rightarrow K$. \end{definition} Exponentials for $K$ exist as soon as $K$ is algebraically closed \cite[Lemma 6.2]{heuer2023padic}.